-- (39) ha?ula?i hum al?awlad allathiin Safar Sami qabla ?an yara these they the-boys that travel.3M.SG Sami before COMP see.3M.SG=3M.PL kull-a=hum all-ACC=3M.PL These are the boys whom Sami had traveled before he saw. - (40) ha?ula?i hum al?awlad allathiin Safar Sami qabla ?an yara=hum these they the-boys that travel.3M.SG Sami before COMP see.3M.SG=3M.PL kull-a=hum all-ACC=3M.PL
+- (39) ha?ula?i hum al?awlad-u allathiin safara Sami qabla ?an these they the-boys-NOM that travel.3M.SG Sami before COMP yara kull-a=hum see.3M.SG=3M.PL all-ACC=3M.PL These are the boys whom Sami had traveled before he saw. - (40) ha?ula?i hum al?awlad-u allathiin safara Sami qabla ?an these they the-boys-NOM that travel.3M.SG Sami before COMP yara=hum kull-a=hum see.3M.SG=3M.PL all-ACC=3M.PL

 There are two possible explanations of the contrast between (39) and (40).
-The first is that the clitic ameliorates the island violation (Aoun and Benmamoun 1998 refer to this as a resumptive strategy).
+The first is that the clitic ameliorates the island violation (Aoun and Benmamoun 1998 refer to this as the resumptive strategy).
 The second is that the FQ associates with the pronominal clitic which is in turn co-indexed with the associate NP, meaning that there is no island violation.
 Either of these possibilities leads to the same conclusion: FQs cannot violate islands.